Biden and Netanyahu – and the diminished US standing in Middle East

 Noting that Mr. Netanyahu was actively undermining U.S. diplomatic efforts and “disparaging the administration” directly with U.S. audiences, Dr. Alterman says the Biden administration should have at least been more upfront about its differences with the Israeli leader.

-“If they were not going to play by the rules, why are we going to be polite and play by the rules?
-I don’t get it,” he says.
+Drawing an analogy to the “Marquess of Queensberry rules” that set the standards for fairness in boxing, he says, “If they were not going to play by the rules, why are we going to be polite and play by the rules?
+I don’t get it.”

 An altered legacy